alexwenzel/wp-sparkling/readme.md

 # Changes

 * index loop only shows the excerpt
+* your blog name and description will not be hidden
-* if you choose a logo, your blog name and description will not be hidden
+* if you choose a logo, your blog description will not be hidden